figment-networks/figment-apis-demo-app/README.md

 ## Private Keys Disclaimer

-The code in `pages/api/createAccount.js` creates a randomly generated account.
+The code in `pages/api/createAccount.js` creates a randomly generated account ID and keypair.
 The private key for this account is kept in the local storage of your web browser when running the demo.
 While this facilitates the demo experience, it's not a secure pattern for production-grade apps.

 **The keypairs used in this demo app are for use on the NEAR testnet only!**